bilgekaganbr/BlogSiteProjectWithDjango/README.md

 # BlogSiteProjectWithDjango
-Simple blog site project with Django Framework
+Simple blog site project with Django Framework.

-I am a novice Python developer.
 Here I will be sharing the simple blog site I made using Django Framework.